Shamil-Millette/Zoom-Sales-Analysis-/README.md

 **Plan Type:**

-- **Enterprise Plans:** Experienced a significant spike at the start of the pandemic, reaching a record-high of $226K bookings in one week.
+- **Pro Plans:** Experienced a significant spike at the start of the pandemic, reaching a record-high of $404K bookings in one month.
 This spike decreased notably during the summer of 2020 and 2021.
 - **Business Plans:** Witnessed a drop-off towards the end of 2021.
 Further investigation is needed to determine if there are product issues or new competitors impacting this market.

 **Plan Period:**